-Essential Oils and Brain Injury – What You Are Not Being Told
+Essential Oils and Brain Injury – What You are Not Being Told

 0 comments

-Did you know that the sense of smell is the only sense that is linked directly to our limbic area of your brain?
+Did you know that the sense of smell is the only sense that is linked directly to the limbic area of your brain?
 So when essential oils are inhaled, the brain is where they go to.
 Tiny nerves will send a signal to the brain immediately when they are inhaled.
 The nasal cavities have direct access to the brain, so this is the most direct method to use these oils.

 Smelling essential oils will send a signal that is immediate to the brain, which will signal to the system of your body to help moderate it.

 High levels of this natural compound are also found in Myrrh, Melissa, and clove oils.
 Now don’t get us wrong.
-Essential oils can really help the body.
+Essential oils can help the body.
 They can help many forms of illness and are very therapeutic.

 Brain injuries are typically slow to heal but the essential oil Frankincense can help to speed up this.
 It has a molecular makeup that is able to cross the blood and the barriers.
 It will help to bring more oxygen to the brain, which will be absorbed effectively.
 This essential oil will deepen the breathing and also slow it down.